sletz/wasmer/lib/runtime-c-api/tests/README.md

 The **faustwasmer** opens a DSP wasm module and run it with the wasmer machinery.
 The DSP module is JIT compiled and opened as a JACK client.

 So for instance:

-faust -lang noise.dsp -o noise.wasm
+faust -lang wasm noise.dsp -o noise.wasm

 faustwasmer noise.wasm

 ## faustbench-wasmer

-The **faustbench-wasmer** allows to benchmark a DSP wasm module.
+The **faustbench-wasmer** allows to benchmark a DSP wasm module running in the wasmer machinery.

 So for instance:

-faust -lang noise.dsp -o noise.wasm
+faust -lang wasm noise.dsp -o noise.wasm

-austbench-wasmer noise.wasm
+faustbench-wasmer noise.wasm